lqueryvg/ansible-tabinv/README.md

 ## Using `tabinv.py` from an inventory directory

-Instead of specifying a single inventory file or script with `ansible -i` you can point it at a directory, where it will discover inventory files and scripts.
+Rather than specifying a single inventory file or script with the `-i` flag of the Ansible command line tools, you are allowed to specify a directory, where Ansible will discover multiple inventory files and scripts and merges the results together.

-If you want `tabinv.py` to live in such a directory, note that `tabinv.txt` must go in the same directory and you must therefore tell Ansible to ignore this file.
+If you want `tabinv.py` to live in such a directory, note that:
+1. `tabinv.txt` must live in the same directory as `tabinv.py`
+2. you must tell Ansible to ignore `tabinv.txt` because it it not a standard inventory file format.
 One way to do this would be to put the the following in `~/.ansible.cfg`:

 ```